-• Prepare and countersign with Portfolio Manager a field visit/output verification template during Q2 and Q4.
+- Prepare and countersign with Portfolio Manager a field visit/output verification template during Q2 and Q4.
 Collect in one document all previous verification files; attach to monitoring report only the last one.
-Q4 is cumulative for annum, if expedient present ideally also the project's aggregated results.
+Q4 is cumulative for annum, if expedient present ideally also the project's aggregated results. - Formulate lessons learned in monitoring report as accumulated through all years (disaggregate by years is relevant/expedient).
+In output verification template indicate current year lessons learned or all if space/expedient.
+Formulate lessons learned in a way that knowledge is transferable.